 A Dentist is a licensed health professional with the right training to treat dental conditions and help individuals maintain good oral health.
 They typically earn a Doctor of Dental Surgery (DDS) or a Doctor of Medicine (DMD) degree.
 Dentists can practice in a variety of settings and can help people of all ages achieve a healthy smile.
+In addition, for over 30 years roofing st. james is by far the best choice you will make when you decide to get a new roof for your home.

 During dental treatment, a Dentist will use different tools and equipment.
 He or she may supervise the work of dental hygienists and assistants.
 Some dentists also specialize in certain areas, such as pediatric dentistry, orthodontics, or oral pathology.
 Many dental professionals work in private offices, but some also work part-time in hospitals and clinical settings.
 Regardless of the type of practice, a Dentist must be caring, clever, and efficient.
 The characteristics of a good Dentist include a keen sense of curiosity, being introspective, methodical, and realistic.